SecondOrderHarmonics/secondorderharmonics.github.io/index.md

 Welcome to **secondorderharmonics.com/.eu** &mdash; find out more [about us, our work and passion](/about.html).

+## Our work and focus
+Hand-crafted and artisanal Audio/Studio exquisites ~ from new products to modded clones of only the best consoles/parts from the 50ies to late 80ies ~ design, manufacture, customization, repair & improvements.
+We also rent-out gear and experts on T&M basis for tracking, mixing and recording sessions; make sure a dead OpAmp or Capacitor isn't holding up thousands of euros of Studio- and Musicians' Time!
+Need something you can't really find as a product on the market?
+Or even better: there's a product you'd like but it's missing many options (e.g. inserts, busses, outputs, summing, specific amplification or coloring via tubes, transformers or modular colour modules)?
+You've come to the right place.
+Whether it be a modification of an existing outboard unit, re-capping and upgrading old Yamaha, Soundcraft, Tascam (Indeed it's rare, but we also do repair, upgrades and mods on vintage Neve, EMI and API originals!).

+### Modification and custom designs:
+We design custom audio circuits for various use cases: from clones of vintage equipment to mods of them, summing circuits, ADC/DACs, intelligent patch-bay designs and Discrete Operational Amplifiers, among many other things.
+Get in contact if your studio is missing a piece of equipment or central component to glue many of your precious studio-pieces together.

+### Summing and Compression:
+We specialize in Summing and Busses of Consoles among microphone pre-amps, EQs and above everything else: Compression! of every kind.
+Be it Vari-Mu (aka Tube), VCA, FET, Diode-Bridge (e.g. Neve 33609), PWM (Py), FET (1173) or Opto (LA2A..3A & many others, old and new) ~ compressors have become an obession for us.
+Along with mastering EQs they've had the biggest impact on sound quality, tracking depth and thickness and clarity of sound without loss in quality.

+## A Passion for the right-sounding gear at the right place & time

 1. Customized Clones of Neve, API, EMI, and other famous audio consoles (we prefer 500 Series for various reasons, but work with any kind of out-board gear and also directly on vintage consoles from many